Software-Engineering-Arena/.github/profile/README.md

 [Software Engineering Arena](https://huggingface.co/SWE-Arena) is an open-source initiative to transparently evaluate and track AI coding agents across real-world software engineering tasks.
 We provide interactive platforms, tracking systems, and novel metrics to advance the field of AI-assisted software development.

-**Our mission:** We believe that evaluable tasks can eventually be automated with high quality using AI systems.
-We evaluate these AI systems and facilitate this transformation in software engineering domain.
+**Our mission:** We believe any evaluable task can eventually be automated with high-quality AI systems.
+We accelerate this transformation in software engineering by developing benchmarks and leaderboards that rigorously evaluate AI capabilities.

 **Welcome collaboration from research labs, independent contributors, and the broader SE community!**